kkuette/TradzQAI/README.md

       break
   ```
   - How to use networks.
-    - You have to define your input to fit with columns name of your datasets, it allow you to do complex network like this :
+    - You have to define your input to fit with columns name of your datasets, it will automaticaly it grab input from network and compare it with your dataset columns in [getState](https://github.com/kkuette/TradzQAI/blob/master/tools/utils.py#L326) function, it allow you to do complex network like this :
         ```json
         [
             [